JairusSW/voicechat-discord/README.md

 - Changelog: https://gitlab.com/amsam0/voicechat-discord/-/blob/main/CHANGELOG.md
 - Source code: https://gitlab.com/amsam0/voicechat-discord

+(For more information on the infrastructure of this project, such as the use of both GitHub and GitLab, scroll down to the last section.)

 # Installation and Usage

 First, ensure that you have [Simple Voice Chat](https://modrinth.com/mod/simple-voice-chat) installed and correctly configured.
 Please refer to [the Simple Voice Chat wiki](https://modrepo.de/minecraft/voicechat/wiki) for more info.